EU Licensed4.8/5

 Common side effects shared by both:

-• Nausea: the most frequently reported effect for both.
-Approximately 24 to 29% with Mounjaro and 44% with Wegovy at maintenance doses
+• Nausea (feeling sick): the most common effect for both.
+About 24 to 29% with Mounjaro and 44% with Wegovy at maintenance doses

-• Injection site reactions: mild and transient with both
+• Injection site reactions: mild and short-lived with both

 Tolerability differences:

-The discontinuation rate due to adverse events was approximately 4 to 7% for Mounjaro versus 7% for Wegovy.
+The share of people who stopped because of side effects was about 4 to 7% for Mounjaro and 7% for Wegovy.

 Serious side effects: